brandonscript/fylm/README.md

 - `test` will run the app in sandbox mode, which means no changes will actually be performed on the filesystem.
 A good rule of thumb is to always test first before you run the app on a long list of files.
 - `debug` will run the app with some extra details (ok, verbose word porridge) in the console.
 - `rename` will just rename files and folders and leave them in the source folder.
+- `interactive` prompt to confirm or correct TMDb matches.
 - `limit=n` limits the number of films to process to `n`.
 - `pop=n` will set the minimum acceptable TMDb 'popularity' ranking to `n`.
 - `force-lookup` will look everything in your source folder(s) up on TMDb, even if something doesn't appear to be a film.
 Helpful for finding files with missing years, but can take a lot longer to run.